arplaboratory/flightmare_simulator/README.md

 ## Running
 1. open the x86_64 file from the drive.
 NOT THE ONE FROM UZH.
+2. Make sure NVIDIA X Server is on (Performance Mode) if using GPU.
+Otherwise the Unity will NOT offload to GPU  !!!!
-2. run  roslaunch flightmare_simulator flightmare_sim.launch
+3. run  roslaunch flightmare_simulator flightmare_sim.launch
 Controls just like ARPL_Quadrotor_control

 ## Input/Output Topic